jetstack/tarmak/docs/introduction.rst

 A Cluster resource represents exactly one Kubernetes cluster.
-The only exception for that rule is the ``hub`` in Multi Cluster Environment: Hubs don't contain a Kubernetes cluster, as they are just the place where the Environment wide tooling is placed.
+The only exception for that rule is the ``hub`` in Multi Cluster Environment: Hubs don't contain a Kubernetes cluster, as they are just the place where the Environment-wide tooling is placed.

 All instances in a Cluster are defined by an InstancePool_.

 Stacks
 ^^^^^^

-The Cluster specific Terraform code is broken down into separate, self contained Stacks.
+The Cluster-specific Terraform code is broken down into separate, self-contained Stacks.
 The Stacks use Terraform's remote state feature to share outputs between them.
 The execution order of Stacks is important some depend on the actions of other Stacks.
 Tarmak currently uses these Stacks:

 * ``state``: contains the stateful resources of the Cluster (data stores, persistent disk volumes).
 * ``network``: networks sets-up the necessary network objects to allow communication
-* ``tools``: tools contains the Environment wide tooling, like bastion & CI/CD instances
+* ``tools``: tools contains the Environment wide tooling, like bastion and CI/CD instances
 * ``vault``: spins up a Vault cluster, backed by a Consul key/value store
 * ``kubernetes``: Kubernetes' master, worker and Etcd instances

 .. figure:: static/providers-environments-clusters.png
-   :alt: Config resources architecture: Providers, Environments & Clusters
+   :alt: Config resources architecture: Providers, Environments and Clusters

-   This is how a single cluster production setup could look like: While the dev environment allows for multiple clusters (e.g. each for a differnet features and/or team members), the staging and production environments consist of a single cluster each.
-The same AWS account is used for the dev and staging environment, while produciton runs in seperate account.
+   This is how a single cluster production setup could look like.
+While the dev environment allows for multiple clusters (e.g. each with different features and/or team members), the staging and production environments consist of a single cluster each.
+The same AWS account is used for the dev and staging environment, while production runs in separate account.

 .. _InstancePool:

 InstancePools
 *************

-Every Cluster contains a InstancePools that group instances of the similar type together.
+Every Cluster contains InstancePools that group instances of a similar type together.
 Every InstancePool has a name and a role attached to it.
-Other parameters allow to customise the instances regarding size, count and location.
+Other parameters allow to customise the instances regarding size, count and location, for example.

 These roles are defined:

 * ``bastion``: Bastion instance within the ``tools`` stack.
-Has a public IP address and allows tarmak to connect to other instances that only have private IP addresses.
+Has a public IP address and allows Tarmak to connect to other instances that only have private IP addresses.
 * ``vault``: Vault instance within the ``vault`` stack.
-Have persistent disks, that back a Consul cluster, which backs Vault itself.
+Has persistent disks, that back a Consul cluster, which backs Vault itself.
 * ``etcd``: Stateful instances within ``kubernetes`` stack.
-Etcd is the key-value store backing Kubernetes and possible overlay networks
+Etcd is the key-value store backing Kubernetes and possibly other components, including overlay networks (i.e. Calico).
-* ``master``: Stateless Kubernetes master instances
+* ``master``: Stateless Kubernetes master instances.
-* ``worker``: Stateless Kubernetes worker instances
+* ``worker``: Stateless Kubernetes worker instances.

 Tools used under the hood